qiuxintao101/cobra/docs/tutorials.rst

 Each of the case studies wiil demonstrate a subfield of expertise of our CoBRA pipeline.

-Out *CoBRA* pipeline is implemented using the *Snakemake* workflow management system.
+.. note::  Our *CoBRA* pipeline is implemented using the *Snakemake* workflow management system.
 We recommend getting to know the basics of *Snakemake* prior to trying this tutorial, as it helps with basic troubleshooting and solving common errors associated with running *CoBRA*.
 The *Snakemake* documentation and tutorial page can be directed through `here <https://snakemake.readthedocs.io/en/stable/index.html>`_.

 Setup